 Park City has various bond issuances outstanding.
-The debt service to be paid on these bonds is detailed in Figure E1.
-The Utah State code states that direct debt issued by a municipal corporation should not exceed 4% of the assessed valuation-Park City has a more stringent policy of 2% of assessed valuation.
+The debt service to be paid on these bonds is detailed in Figures E1 and E2.
+The Utah Constitution states that direct debt issued by a municipal corporation should not exceed 4% of the assessed valuation-Park City has a more stringent policy of 2% of assessed valuation.